threefoldfoundation/www_threefold_io/content/newsroom/may_2025_roundup/index.md

 id: may_2025_roundup
 title: "Unfolding ThreeFold: May 2025 Roundup"
 image_caption: May 2025 Roundup
-description: May was a month of strong progress for the ThreeFold ecosystem, including a new version of the grid and the first device in the 3Phone family.
+description: May was a month of strong developments for the ThreeFold ecosystem, including a new version of the grid and the first device in the 3Phone family.
 date: 2025-06-05
 taxonomies:
   people: [sam_taggart]